-You would normally begin with creating Rewrite Rule Sets for the caller and the callee for every of your SIP domains.
+You would normally begin with creating a Rewrite Rule Set for your SIP domains.
 This is used to control what an end user can dial for outbound calls, and what is displayed as the calling party on inbound calls.
 The subscribers within a domain inherit Rewrite Rule Sets of that domain, unless this is overridden by a subscriber Rewrite Rule Set preference.